**NB All Masses are offered according to 2002 Missale Romanum**

 9:15 AM Sunday Mass

 English sung Mass with the Adult Choir (Labor Day through Memorial Day).
-Adult choir leads the singing of hymns and also provides choral music rooted in traditions of chant and polyphony (Baroque, Classical, and Romantic periods).
+A good balance of external participation with hymns as well as an invitation to internal participation with choral music.
+Adult choir leads the singing of congregational hymns and also sings choral music rooted in traditions of chant and polyphony (Baroque, Classical, and Romantic periods).
 Mass is offered ad Deum, with a common direction of prayer of priest and people alike.
+Very family-friendly, especially families with young children.

 11:15 AM Sunday Mass